Fuel rationing and petrol coupons in the UK

 The outcome for children like me was that, as there were no private cars on the roads, the streets were our playgrounds.
 My friends and I would play on the streets without any concern about traffic.
 We knew nothing else.
 My husband tells the story of regularly skidding down a long, steep road on a trolley-cum-sledge without ever seeing a vehicle of any sort.

 Each coupon represented one unit.
 At the time, a unit represented one gallon, although that was open to change.
+(Later coupons - see below - could be for more than one unit.)

 The ration books were only valid during the period for which they were issued with no rollover.
 So they couldn't be hoarded.
 It was use them or lose them.

-Petrol rationing after WW2
+Petrol rationing immediately after WW2

 In 1945, after the war finished, petrol for private use did become available, although it remained rationed until 1950.
+The coupons were of a new style as shown in the following pictures.

 Petrol rationing in 1956/7